January 4, 1976: The day Edmondson won the Australian Open, the lowest-ranked player to ever win a Grand Slam title

 “I’m suffering from shock and exhaltation or something,” said Edmondson, according to The New York Times.
 “It is just too good to believe.
 I think I might have a couple of bottles of bubbly tonight.”

 What next?
 Edmondson remains the last Australian male to win his home Grand Slam

 Mark Edmondson’s triumph at the 1976 Australian Open would remain his only Grand Slam singles title.
-He would reach the semi-finals twice, in Melbourne in 1981 and at Wimbledon in 1982, the year he would reach his highest ranking as world No 15.
+He would reach the semi-finals twice more in slams, in Melbourne in 1981 and at Wimbledon in 1982, the year he would reach his highest ranking as world No 15.
 He would however accumulate five major titles in doubles and two in mixed doubles.
 His record as the lowest-ranked Grand Slam champion of all-time would remain unchallenged.

 The 1976 Australian Open final would remain the last ever played by John Newcombe.
 The former world No 1 would decline and scarcely play on the tour until his retirement in 1978.

 Although it would have been hard to believe at the time, after Australian tennis had been spoiled with so many great players, in the 42 following years, no other local player would ever triumph in Melbourne.
 During this time, three Australian male players would win other Grand Slam tournaments: Pat Cash, Patrick Rafter and Lleyton Hewitt – but were unable to lift their home Grand Slam.
 Rafter’s best attempt at the Australian Open would end in the semi-finals; Hewitt would lose in the 2005 final, while Pat Cash would be defeated in the final twice, in 1987 and 1988.